Avery246813579/Computer-Science-Theory/Interviews/README.md

 - Remember to check if you have to return something
 - Remember in place vs returned
 - Check spelling errors
 - While doing a while loop with an iterator.
-Don't forget to increment it``
+Don't forget to increment it.
+- If you are interating through a matrix.
+Remember both parts of the array.